rpanos/map-data-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) so all the typical scripts apply.

+### Please run
+> npm install

+after cloning and then use the start command indicated below.

 ## Available Scripts

 In the project directory, you can run: